2021 Turkish Grand Prix

-Lewis Hamilton, driving for Mercedes set the fastest lap time in qualifying but started 11th after the application of grid penalties.
-This promoted team-mate Valtteri Bottas to pole position.
-Bottas won the race, with the fastest lap, with Red Bull drivers Max Verstappen and Sergio Pérez finishing second and third.
+Lewis Hamilton, driving for the Mercedes team was fastest in the final segment of Saturday's qualifying session, however a ten-place grid penalty meant he started Sunday's race in eleventh place, promoting his team-mate Valtteri Bottas to pole position.
+Bottas won the race and scored the bonus point for the fastest lap, with Red Bull Racing drivers Max Verstappen and Sergio Pérez finishing second and third.
+As of the 2025 Azerbaijan Grand Prix, this is the most recent Grand Prix win by a Finnish driver.

 Background

 The event took place from 8–10 October at Istanbul Park in Tuzla, Istanbul, with the race covering fifty-eight laps of the fourteen-turn circuit.
 It was the ninth running of the Turkish Grand Prix, all of which have taken place at the same venue.
 It had previously been scheduled for 11–13 June (replacing the cancelled Canadian Grand Prix), but was postponed due to unfavourable quarantine requirements during the COVID-19 pandemic in Turkey and the travel restrictions from Turkey imposed by the British government.
 On 25 June, the event was readded to the schedule following the cancellation of the Singapore Grand Prix, which was scheduled for 1–3 October.
 On 28 August, it was pushed back one week to 8–10 October due to the reduction of the number of Grands Prix into the calendar.
 This was the second consecutive year in which the Turkish Grand Prix had appeared on the calendar as a replacement round.

 While the 2020 Turkish Grand Prix had been held behind closed doors, the 2021 edition was to have spectators in attendance.
-The track surface was water-blasted after the smooth tarmac provided little grip at the previous year's event.
-Charles Leclerc said he hoped the track surface would still be slippery to boost Ferrari's hopes of a good result at this race.
 Three previous Turkish Grand Prix winners entered this event in the form of Lewis Hamilton (who won the event twice previously in 2010 and 2020), Sebastian Vettel (who won the 2011 event), and Kimi Räikkönen (who won the inaugural Turkish Grand Prix in 2005).